Optimizing Multi-level Magic State Factories for Fault-Tolerant Quantum Architectures: Introduction

-For clarity we distinguish FTQC compilation and assembly as follows.
-We assume that the quantum program is given in an intermediate representation (IR) language, also called assembly, after compilation from a higher-level programming environment.
-Examples of common quantum IR languages are QASM \cite{cross2022openqasm} and QIR \cite{qir2024}.
-However, in this paper, we focus on translation at a lower level from assembly to machine instructions (i.e., QEC rounds and decoder instructions) performed by an \emph{assembler}.
-Different IR programs may be transpiled into each other efficiently \cite{litinski2018game, silva2024multi}.
-Therefore, we assume Pauli-based lattice surgery as our IR of choice.
-For the assembler, the two relevant attributes of the FTQC program are denoted by the Greek small letters $\alpha$ and $\beta$, representing the average size of lattice surgeries in the core processor relative to the number of logical qubits and a user-defined slowdown factor within the buffers, respectively.
-Our empirical studies showed that $\alpha$ is not a significant factor for the assembly process, so we may omit it to obtain an even simpler model depending on only the slowdown factor $\beta$.
-The noise profile of the QPU is also important for the assembler.
-We observe that this information can be reduced to a small number of parameters for a predictive model of the logical error rates of each FTQC protocol, namely $\mu$ and $\Lambda$, respectively representing the logical error prefactor and suppression rate of the protocol.
-Prior literature has used $\Lambda = \Lambda_{\text{mem}}$ to quantify the performance of the quantum hardware in a fault-tolerant quantum memory experiment on a single surface code patch~\citep{acharya2024quantum}. $\Lambda_{\text{mem}}$ describes the asymptotic multiple of improvement in the logical fidelity of the QEC code when increasing its distance by 2.
-More comprehensively, a predictive model for the logical error rate of every fault-tolerant protocol can be devised using additional model parameters. \Cref{fig:results} provides a summary of the resource estimates for quantum circuits with varying $T$-counts, logical qubit counts $Q$, and quantum computers with varying $\Lambda_{\text{mem}}$ and first-stage preparation error rate $e_{\text{prep}}$.
+We model the optimization of space and time as a bi-objective optimization problem subject to a total error budget constraint discussed in \cref{sec:exec_time} and \cref{app:error-model}.
+The problem is solved using a simple and effective heuristic that determines the sizes of all levels of the MSF and the code distances required by all logical qubits in the MSF and the core processor, while meeting a total accumulated error budget.
+By solving this optimization problem, we observe that the space and time costs of any FTQC can be efficiently predicted from a small set of key attributes of (a) the quantum program, and (b) the quantum computer executing it.
+Firstly, the two relevant attributes of the FTQC program are denoted by the Greek small letters $\alpha$ and $\beta$, representing the average size of lattice surgeries in the core processor relative to the number of logical qubits and a user-defined slowdown factor within the buffers, respectively.
+Secondly, the noise profile of the QPU is also important for the assembler.
+We observe that this information can also be reduced to a small number of parameters for a predictive model of the logical error rates of each FTQC protocol, denoted by $\mu$ and $\Lambda$, respectively representing the logical error prefactor and the logical error suppression rate of the protocol.
+Prior literature have confined to using the quantum memory on a single surface code patch, $\Lambda = \Lambda_{\text{mem}}$, to approximate the performance of all lattice surgeries in the FTQC program~\citep{acharya2024quantum}.
+However, a more comprehensive predictive model must incorporate the exponential logical error suppression factors of all fault-tolerant protocols in the assembly.
+Note that the quantum memory error suppression rate $\Lambda_{\text{mem}}$ describes the asymptotic multiple of improvement in the logical fidelity of the QEC code when increasing its distance by 2.
+Therefore, in \Cref{app:error-model} we develop more general logical error rate models for lattice surgeries with various shapes and involving various numbers of surface code patches.